millerms/RecoveryDharmaBVT/_pages/addiction.md

 ## A Compassionate Definition
 {: .reveal .reveal--up }
 Addiction is a conditioned loop born from the brain’s effort to survive overwhelming stress, pain, or emptiness.
 When craving or discomfort arises, a behavior or substance promises relief.
 The brain stamps in this association, strengthening the loop.
-Like a hungry ghost endlessly craving but never satisfied, the cycle feeds itself without true satisfaction.
+The cycle feeds itself without true satisfaction because the relief is temporary and the underlying wound remains misunderstood.
 Stress, trauma, isolation, and easy access all accelerate this learning.
 Modern research highlights addiction as an accelerated learning of maladaptive survival loops, shaped by neuroplasticity and contextual vulnerability <span class="citation">[<a href="#ref-5">5</a>]</span>.
 This is not your fault.
 It is a survival pattern learned under difficult circumstances, and it is fully workable with kindness, patience, and skillful practice.
 {: .reveal .reveal--up }

 <div class="zen-divider"></div>